Athol Shmith, Photographer.

 him.
 I did make a film about those days with Paul, "The Nude In The Window".

-Despite his initial nervousness, Paul was very pleased with that film:
+Despite his initial nervousness about the film, Paul was very pleased with it.

 In those 1970s days Paul introduced me to many people including Athol Shmith, whom